davidcarboni/go-scratch-nonprivileged-multistage/README.md

 ## Demo

 If you'd like to walk through the steps that go into creating this image, [there is a demonstration repository here](https://github.com/davidcarboni/ddd).
-[The built image can be found on Docker Hub](https://hub.docker.com/r/davidcarboni/go-scratch-nonprivileged-multistage/) and there's also [an accompanying blog post](https://medium.com/@davidcarboni/simplicity-wins-4fc54efae1f0).
+The [built image can be found on Docker Hub](https://hub.docker.com/r/davidcarboni/go-scratch-nonprivileged-multistage/) and there's [an accompanying blog post](https://medium.com/@davidcarboni/simplicity-wins-4fc54efae1f0) too.